 There could be another reason this tooth is turning dark, but the iron chemical is the most likely.
 If he didn’t use this iron chemical, I’d go to an expert cosmetic dentist.
 Some bonding materials are subject to discoloration over time, but that discoloration usually takes years, and it would affect all the teeth, not just one.
 The bonding could also be leaking which causes a darkening under the veneer or crown.

 And yes, an expert cosmetic dentist would have been able to give you the natural translucency and a brilliant smile, but, from what you’re telling me of the struggles he had with the color, I’m sure that’s beyond the ability of this dentist, so I don’t think you can ask him to fix that.

 Note: For some reason, this answer I wrote really rubbed some dentists wrong, and I received two hate mail responses, annoyed that I would say that the dentist here made a mistake.
 But this issue is pretty clear cut to me.
 If I were to put in a new smile involving six teeth and one of the crowns I put in started turning dark in a week, I would consider that my responsibility to fix, for no additional charge.
 I think any decent, honorable dentist would feel the same way.
 I posted one of the “hate mails,” who interestingly ended the e-mail with “shame on you.”
-And yet, this person seemed ashamed of what he or she had written, since they wouldn’t provide any identifying information.
+And yet, this person seemed ashamed of what he or she had written, since they wouldn’t identify themselves.